nens/threedi-docs/source/a_ecosystem.rst

 3Di Management Screens
 ======================
-When using the Modeller Interface, schematisations are stored locally.
-However, if a user uploads the schematisation via the Model and Simulations plugin, the schematisation is uploaded to our private cloud.
-These uploaded schematisation can be found in the Management screens.
-Furtheremore, all relevant information on the revisions, 3Di Models and simulations related to the schematisations can be found in the Management Screens.
-Therefore colleagues can synchronise their models on their own laptop and continue working with the improved version.
-This enables the use of version control on your schematisations.
+When using the Modeller Interface, schematizations are stored locally on your computer.
+However, if you use the Model and Simulations plugin to upload a schematization, it will be saved to our private cloud.
+These uploaded schematizations can be accessed and viewed in the Management Screens.
+In addition, all relevant information about revisions, 3Di models, and simulations related to the schematizations can be found in the Management Screens.
+This allows colleagues to sync their models on their own laptops and continue working with the updated version, enabling the use of version control on your schematizations.

-The Management Portal can also be used to manage 3Di Models, start simulations from simulation templates, monitor running simulations, and download results.
-With our portal we aim to provide our users with the necessary information to run day-to-day tasks within a web browser.
+The Management Portal can also be used to manage 3Di models, start simulations from simulation templates, monitor running simulations, and download results.
+This web-based portal is designed to provide users with the tools and information needed to perform day-to-day tasks efficiently.

 A more enhanced use of the Management screens is described in the :ref:`Management Screens <b_management_screens>` manual.